Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 `FPS` keeps the exact position but legalizes orientation to its upright `pitch/yaw` state.

-Do not describe this path as exact position-only or exact orientation-only for constrained target-relative or path cameras.
-Those cameras legalize the rigid pose request into their own family state.
+For constrained target-relative and path cameras, prefer family-specific typed state or `CCameraGoal` instead of describing this as an exact component setter.

-### 3. Set one absolute typed state
+### 5. Set one absolute typed state

 Use this when the state should survive beyond one frame or should be reused by presets, follow, playback, persistence, or scripts.